 To ensure that pedestrians taking their dogs for a walk, going to work, or enjoying the fresh air get from Point A to Point B, we compiled the most accident-prone intersections into an interactive map.
 Click on the map to explore accidents by year and zoom in or out to see which intersections on your route(s) are at a greater risk for accidents.

-Common Causes of Pedestrian Injury
+Common Causes Of Pedestrian Injury In Texas

-Lacerations, brain injuries, spinal cord injuries, torn ligaments, and bone fractures are injuries commonly suffered in pedestrian accidents.
-These injuries can cost a small fortune for a family to pay, and may even warrant prolonged treatments or therapy, depending on the nature of the injury.
+The aforementioned injuries can cost a small fortune for a family to pay, and may even warrant prolonged treatments or therapy, depending on the nature of the injury.

 If you ever witness, or get hit, in a pedestrian accident, be sure to collect the other party’s name and contact information, as well as their insurance provider’s information.
 You will need this to help build your case.
 If you were unable to get it at the time of the accident, ask a friend or a police officer to get it for you.